FREQUENTLY ASKED QUESTIONS:

 Yes.
 After nearly 40 years, I will no longer be doing business as

-The Goldsmith of Walnut Creek.
-When my lease runs out at the end of the year, I will be retiring.
-The last day will be December 31, 2018.
+The Goldsmith of Walnut Creek at the downtown location.
+The last day was December 31, 2018.

 I can still be reached at (925) 937-5430